-6. Decision: The Board's decision as to whether to expel a student shall be made within 40 school days after the student is removed from his/her school of attendance, unless the student requests in writing that the decision be postponed.
+5. Decision: The Board's decision as to whether to expel a student shall be made within 40 school days after the student is removed from his/her school of attendance, unless the student requests in writing that the decision be postponed.
 (Education Code 48918(a))

-Alternative Expulsion Hearing: Hearing Officer or Administrative Panel

-Instead of conducting an expulsion hearing itself, the Board may contract with the county hearing officer or with the Office of Administrative Hearings of the State of California for a hearing officer.
+Alternative Expulsion Hearing: Hearing Officer or Administrative Panel with the Office of Administrative Hearings of the State of California for a hearing officer.
 The Board may also appoint an impartial administrative panel composed of three or more certificated personnel, none of whom shall be members of the Board or on the staff of the school in which the student is enrolled.
 (Education Code 48918)